-The testing program revealed the aircraft tended to pitch up its nose because the Center of Gravity (CG) and the Center of Lift (CL) were too close together due to the new engine location (Coughlin, 2020).
-The change in engine position is shown in Figure 4.
+A later part of the testing program revealed the aircraft tended to pitch up, because the Center of Gravity (CG) and the Center of Lift (CL) were too close together due to the new engine location (Coughlin, 2020).
+The change in engine position is shown in Figure 2.

 Acknowledging the challenges with the engine repositioning, one proposed solution involved modifications to the airframe itself (Langewiesche, 2019).
-However, given the schedule pressure, Boeing chose instead a software solution.6 It was named the Maneuvering Characteristics Augmentation System (MCAS; Broderick, 2019; Gelles et al., 2019).
-The first version of MCAS (MCAS1)7 was intended to input automatic, corrective control inputs to situations involving relatively high airspeeds (and G forces-in the form of 0.6 degrees of pitch-down trim applied in 10 seconds) with maximum trim change limited to 5 degrees (Gates, 2019).
+However, given the schedule pressure, Boeing chose instead a software solution.6 It was named the Maneuvering Characteristics Augmentation System (MCAS; Gelles, 2019; Broderick, 2019).
+The first version of MCAS (MCAS17) was intended to input automatic, corrective control inputs to situations involving relatively high airspeeds (and G forces, in the form of 0.6 degrees of pitch-down trim applied in 10 seconds, with maximum trim change limited to 5 degrees; Gates, 2019).

 However, later flight tests also revealed some difficulties at normal G forces and low airspeed.
-This led to increased realm of engagement parameters to include low speeds, high angles of attack (AoAs), and "normal" G-loadings.
+This led to increased realm of engagement parameters to include low speeds, high angles of attack (AoAs) and "normal" G-loadings.
 MCAS pitch changes were increased to 2.5 degrees (Campbell, 2019).
 Moreover, the resulting MCAS2 could engage any number of times (Gates, 2019; Langewiesche, 2019).
 The overall effect was to make the MCAS2 "more aggressive and riskier" (Nicas et al., 2019).